zinchse/ts-is-fresh/docs/text/algorithm.rst

 **Statistical selection.**

-Since we want to generate statistical features using the ``tsfresh`` library, we need to take some windows for each point of the time series (some number of nearest points of the time series from the past).
-In each such window we can read a huge number of different functions (statistics of different criteria, asymmetry measures, quantiles, medians, and so on).
+In order to generate statistical features using the ``tsfresh`` library, we employ a windowing technique.
+This involves selecting a specific number of neighboring points from the past for each point in the time series.
+Within each window, we can extract a wide range of statistical functions such as criteria statistics, asymmetry measures, quantiles, medians, and more.
+By considering these diverse functions, we capture valuable insights and characteristics from the time series data, enabling us to derive meaningful statistical features for further analysis and modeling.

 After that, **using statistical criteria**, we will select among the constructed features only those that have great statistical significance in predicting the target value.
-This will allow us to narrow the dimensionality of the feature space for the first time (in practice, from about 800 to 100-200 features).
+This will allow us to narrow the dimensionality of the feature space for the first time (in practice, from  800 to 100 features).

 This part is solved with the function :func:`extraction_utils.bcv_extract_features`.